gmc-code/PC-Python/docs/python/dictionary_methods.rst

 .. admonition:: Tasks

     #.
-Write code to find the value of 'y' in the dictionary coordinates_dict = {'x': 10, 'y': 20, 'z': 30}.
+Remove the value of 'x' (first position) from the dictionary coordinates_dict = {'x': 10, 'y': 20, 'z': 30, 'a': 40} and print its value and print the dictionary.
     #.
-Write code to find the value of 'banana' in the dictionary fruits_dict = {'apple': 'green', 'banana': 'yellow', 'cherry': 'red'}.
+Remove the value of 'banana' from the dictionary fruits_dict = {'apple': 'green', 'banana': 'yellow', 'cherry': 'red', 'date': 'brown'} and print its value and print the dictionary.
     #.
-Write code to find the value of 'blue' in the dictionary colors_dict = {'red': '#FF0000', 'green': '#00FF00', 'blue': '#0000FF'}.
+Remove the value of 'blue' from the dictionary colors_dict = {'red': '#FF0000', 'green': '#00FF00', 'blue': '#0000FF', 'yellow': '#FFFF00'} and print its value and print the dictionary.
     #.
-Write code to find the value of 'dog' in the dictionary animals_dict = {'cat': 'meow', 'dog': 'woof', 'bird': 'tweet'}.
+Remove the value of 'hamster' from the dictionary animals_dict = {'cat': 'meow', 'dog': 'woof', 'bird': 'tweet', 'hamster': 'squeak'} and print its value and print the dictionary.

     .. dropdown::
         :icon: codescan